✓ Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 Sure, you can, however most of us don’t.
 The reality is that modern lifestyles mean we’re inside a lot more, and practically speaking can’t get the vitamin D we need.

-This is especially true during the winter, when we get less sun exposure.
+This is especially true during the winter months, when we get less sun exposure.

 Also, vitamin K does NOT come from the sun, and is also a common deficiency.

 This is the shorthand for menaquinone-7, which is the chemical term for vitamin K2.
-They’re all synonyms.
+On some labels, you’ll see “vitamin K2 mk-7” to make it sound fancy and special, but they’re all synonyms.